OlympusDAO/olympus-frontend/README.md

 To run the tests:

-- Run the frontend, using `yarn start`
-- In another terminal, run the tests, using `yarn test:e2e`

-## Rinkeby Testing

-**Rinkeby faucet for sOHM:**
-[Lives here](https://rinkeby.etherscan.io/address/0x800B3d87b77361F0D1d903246cA1F51b5acb43c9#writeContract), to retrieve test sOHM click `Connect to Web3` and use function #3: `dripSOHM`.
-After connecting to web3, click `Write` to execute and 10 sOHM will automatically be transferred to your connected wallet.

-Note: The faucet is limited to one transfer per wallet every 6500 blocks (~1 day)

-## End-to-end testing

-Puppeteer (with the Dappeteer addition) is used to do browser-based end-to-end testing.

-To run the tests:

 - Ensure that the values in the `tests/.env` file are defined (refer to `tests/.env.sample`) or set them through environment variables.
 - In a terminal, run the testnet node and frontend, using `yarn test:e2e-stack`.
 This will build/pull Docker images as necessary and launch the entire stack, without the need for configuration.
-- In another terminal, run the tests, using `yarn test:e2e`.
 - In another terminal, run the tests, using `yarn test:e2e`.

 To interact with the frontend: